Agenda

 A key purpose of Legacy is to allow you to build valuable personal connections and to enable those relationships to develop.

-Before you arrive, you’ll be presented with background information on every attendee at the retreat, to help you understand who you will be meeting and prioritise the connections you make during the retreat.
+When you arrive, you’ll be presented with background information on every attendee at the retreat, to help you understand who you will be meeting and prioritise the connections you make during the retreat.

 16:30